Geminid Meteor Shower 2021

-The reason for this is because the meteors appear randomly in any part of the sky.
+The reason for this is that the meteors appear randomly in any part of the sky.

 Many sources make the mistake of pointing observers in the direction of the meteor showers radiant.
-This is because the radiant is the point of the showers origin – They radiate from there.
+This is because the radiant is the point of the origin of the shower – They radiate from there.
 All you have to do is get comfortable, look up and fill your gaze with sky.

 As well as being the grand finale of 2020, the Geminids are special in another way.
 Unlike most meteor showers the Geminids originate from an object known as 3200 Phaethon.
 Thought to be an asteroid, not a comet.

 The event will be an excellent opportunity to learn, share information, pictures and more whatever your level of interest and will run for a few days.
 All you need to do is follow along using the #Geminids, #meteorwatch #Geminid or #geminidmeteorshower hashtags.